 iii) may use the identification procedure followed by a new generic UE configuration update procedure if the UE uses the old 5G-GUTI; or

-2) if the CONFIGURATION UPDATE COMMAND message does not include the 5G-GUTI IE, the network shall abort the procedure.
+2) if the CONFIGURATION UPDATE COMMAND message does not include the 5G-GUTI IE, the network shall abort the procedure except in case the CONFIGURATION UPDATE COMMAND message contains the Allowed NSSAI IE or Pending NSSAI IE or Rejected NSSSAI IE the network may retransmit CONFIGURATION UPDATE COMMAND message on expiry of the timer T3555.

 c) Generic UE configuration update and UE initiated de-registration procedure collision.